icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

     _posts
     ```

 4. We'll get into these files a little later, for now let's get our site up and running.
 First, let's use the following command to "serve" our site in a dynamic way.
-Make sure you're in the directory of your_site and run
+Make sure you're in the directory of your_site and run:

     ```bash
     jekyll serve